Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Local differential-privacy analysis

 \section{Local differential-privacy analysis}

-In this section, we prove that besides accurate convergence, Algorithm~\ref{A1} can simultaneously ensure rigorous $\epsilon_{i}$-LDP for each learner, with the cumulative privacy budget guaranteed to be finite even when time $t$ tends to infinity.
-To this end, we first provide a definition for the sensitivity of learner $i$'s implementation $\mathcal{A}_i$ of Algorithm~\ref{A1}: \begin{definition} (Sensitivity) The sensitivity of learner $i$'s implementation $\mathcal{A}_{i}$ is defined as
+In this section, we prove that besides accurate convergence, Algorithm~\ref{A1} can simultaneously ensure rigorous $\epsilon_{i}$-LDP for each learner, with the cumulative privacy budget guaranteed to be finite even when the number of iterations $T$ tends to infinity.
+To this end, we first provide a definition for the sensitivity of Learner $i$'s implementation $\mathcal{A}_i$ of Algorithm~\ref{A1}: \begin{definition} (Sensitivity) The sensitivity of Learner $i$'s implementation $\mathcal{A}_{i}$ at each time instant $t$ is defined as